Sitefinity/Sitefinity-CLI/README.md

 Example:
 ```
-sf create package "New resource package" --version "11.0"
+sf add package "New resource package" --version "11.0"
 ```
 The CLI will look for a folder with name _"11.0"_ inside the _"Templates"_ folder. _"11.0"_ folder has to have _"ResourcePakcage"_ folder containing templates for a resource package.

 ## Template generation

 When running a command the CLI will prompt you for the name of the template to be used in generation.
-The default name is _"Default"_.
 The template name can also be set using the option **"--template"**.

 Example:
 ```
-sf create template "New page" --template "CustomPageTemplate"
+sf add pagetemplate "New page" --template "CustomPageTemplate"
 ```
 The CLI will look for a file _"CustomPageTemplate.Template"_ in the _"Templates\(version)\Page"_ folder.